GPII/universal/documentation/FlowManager.md

 ```

 #### Update preferences on Cloud Based Flow Manager (PUT /:gpiiKey/untrusted-settings)
 * **description**: Call the preferences server API to update user preferences.
-The preferences server API merges the incoming preferences with the existing user preferences and update the merged preferences on the cloud based flow manager.
+This endpoint will request the preferences server API to merge the incoming preferences with the existing user preferences and update the merged preferences on the cloud based flow manager.
 * **Supported modes**: Cloud Based Flow Manager only
 * **route:** `/:gpiiKey/untrusted-settings` where:
     - `:gpiiKey` should be the GPII key of the user for which the preferences are updated